pantajoe/vscode-elixir-credo/README.md

 * `elixir.credo.credoConfiguration`: name of the configuration Credo should use.
 Uses the default configuration per default (`default`).
 * `elixir.credo.strictMode`: whether to utilize Credo's strict mode when linting.
 * `elixir.credo.executePath`: execute path of the `mix` executable
+* `elixir.credo.checksWithTag`: specify tags of those checks which should be used in VS Code (all other checks will be ignored)
+* `elixir.credo.checksWithoutTag`: specify tags of checks which should be ignored in VS Code
 * `elixir.credo.ignoreWarningMessages`: ignore warning messages (concerning finding the configuration file)
 * `elixir.credo.lintEverything`: lint any elixir file (even if excluded in the Credo configuration file)
 * `elixir.credo.enableDebug`: toggle extensive logging to extension's output channel